EDUC 871 Investigations in Curriculum Change

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the candidate is required to create a thread in response to the provided prompt for each Discussion.
 The candidate will then substantially reply to at least 2 other classmates’ threads.
-Discussions will be graded on the quality of the content and the length of the thread and the replies.
-The thread must be between 450–500 words and the replies must be between 100–150 words.
+Discussions will be graded on the quality of the analytical content review, personal reflection, and application examples.
+All posts must be in current APA format (both in-text citations and proper end references).
+Key points should be summarized effectively, well organized, and backed with cited research, examples, and thoughtful analysis.
+The thread must be between 450–500 words, and the replies must be between 100–150 words.
+The Discussions must meet all other writing expectations detailed in the grading rubric.
 (CLO: A, B, C, D, E)

 Leadership and Scripture Assessment Assignments (2)

 Leadership traits and practices will be examined in light of scriptural insight and understanding.
-The candidate will review appropriate instructor notes and assigned Scripture readings.
-The candidate will demonstrate understanding of leadership principles and scriptural insight along with practical application to current or future leadership roles.
-Both assignments must be between 1–2 pages, not counting the cover or reference pages, and written in current APA format.
+The candidate will review the assignment prompt and assigned Scripture readings and demonstrate understanding of leadership principles and scriptural insight, along with practical application to current or future leadership roles.
+Key points, personal ideals, or applications should be summarized effectively, well organized, and backed with appropriate scriptural references and thoughtful analysis.
+Each assignment must be between 1–2 pages (not including the title and reference pages) and written in current APA format (including a title page, in-text citations, a running head, page numbers, and a reference page).
+Each assignment must meet all other writing expectations detailed in the grading rubric.
 (CLO: G, J)

 Annotated Bibliography Assignment

-The candidate will select a topic of study for the Literature Review Assignment and locate 10 scholarly sources surrounding the topic.
+The candidate will select a topic of study focusing on curriculum and/or curriculum leadership issues for the Literature Review Assignment and locate 10 scholarly sources surrounding the topic.
 The candidate will write an annotated bibliography of the 10 sources, providing a critical analysis and thoughtful reflection of each source.
+Each annotation must be at least 1 paragraph, and the assignment must be written in current APA format (including a title page, organizational leveled headings, spacing, and margins), following the provided sample annotated bibliography as a formatting guide.
+Sources should include research sources published within the last 5 years and seminal theorist sources that may be older.
+The assignment must meet all other writing expectations detailed in the grading rubric.
 (CLO: H)

 Synthesis Paper Assignment